kchia/SIMON-GAME-2/README.md

 ### Silver

 - As a player, I would like a 3-dimensional gameboard, so that it seems more realistic.
+- As a player, I would like a 'strict' feature that allows no mistakes, so I can challenge myself to get replicate each pattern or start over.
+- As a player, I would like a 'Game Over' screen that appears during the 'strict' feature if I replicate the pattern incorrectly.

 ### Gold